MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex04_Entity_Behavior.md

 1. On the popup from *Entity behavior settings*, select **Set UEBA**.

-1. On the *Settings* tab under *Entity behaviour analytics*, select  **Set UEBA**.

-1. Review the three pre-requisite steps to enable entity behavior analytics.

-1. Close the *Entity behavior configuration* page by selecting the 'x' at the top right of the page.

-1. Scroll down the *Settings* tab to the *Anomalies* sectiom and read through the paragraph.
+1. On the *Settings* tab under *Entity behaviour analytics*, scroll down the *Anomalies* section and verify read through the paragraph, and verify that the *switch* is *On*.

-1. Select **Go to analytics in oder to configure the anomalies**.
+1. Select the **Go to analytics in oder to configure the anomalies** link.

 ### Task 2: Confirm and review Anomalies rules